 Can Lucy Calkins’ changing views shift the way millions of children are taught to read?

-The news has been spreading that Lucy Calkins, head of the Teachers College Reading and Writing Project (TCRWP), has been learning about the science of reading and making changes to her guidance and widely used curricula.
+The news has been spreading that Lucy Calkins, head of the Teachers College Reading and Writing Project (TCRWP), has been learning about the Science of Reading and making changes to her guidance and widely used curricula.
 Throughout her career, she has often characterized phonics as ‘low-level’ work that should be minimized and has promoted top-down…

 Read More